est-gonzalezr/uniandes-labs-orchestration-system/README.md

 rabbitmqctl set_policy --apply-to queues federated-user-results-queue "^federated_user_results_queue" "{\"federation-upstream\":\"global-processing\"}"
 ```

 This will allow the scripts' machine to configure an upstream to the GPC and to set a policy to allow the federation of messages from the GPC to the scripts' machine.
 This will allow the scripts' machine to receive the results from the GPC.
+If you feel that you need to change any variable feel free to do so.

 # ⚠️ Warnings and Considerations